 A student must successfully complete at least 67% of the credit hours attempted.

-A student may not attempt more than 134% of the credit hours required by his or her degree program.
+A student may not attempt more than 134% of the credit hours required by their degree program.

 Failure to Meet SAP Requirements

-• other circumstances that affect the ability to meet SAP
+- other situations that affect the ability to meet SAP.

 Appeals may be approved outright or may be approved with an academic plan.
 In either case, should the appeal be approved, students will be allowed to receive financial aid for a probationary semester.